radiant/radiant-page-attachments-extension/README.md

 Usage
 ---

+* See the "available tags" documentation built into the Radiant page admin for more details.
 * Reference an attachment by name `<r:attachment name="file.txt">...</r:attachment>`
 * Display an attachment's URL `<r:attachment:url name="file.jpg"/>`
 * Display an attachment's `#{key}` attribute `<r:attachment:#{key} name="file.jpg"/>`